-- 1.1.
-This Appendix sets out the criteria to define a OBD family as referred to in Annexes 3 and 4 - 2.
+- 1. Introduction - 1.1.
+This Annex sets out the criteria to define a OBD family as referred to in Annexes 3 and 4 - 2.
 Selection criteria - 2.1.
-Vehicle types for which at least the parameters described below are identical are considered to belong to the same engine/emission control/OBD system combination. - 2.2 Engine:

-- combustion process (i.e. positive-ignition/compression-ignition, two stroke/four stroke/rotary),

-- method of engine fuelling (i.e. single or multi-point fuel injection),

-- fuel type (i.e. petrol, diesel),

-- 2.3 Emission control system:

-- type of catalytic converter (i. e. oxidation, three-way, heated catalyst, SCR, other),

-- type of particulate trap, - secondary air injection (i.e. with or without), - exhaust gas recirculation (i.e. with or without), - 2.4 OBD parts and functioning:
+Vehicle types for which at least the parameters described below are identical are considered to belong to the same engine/emission control/OBD system combination. - 2.2.
+Engine: - (a) Combustion process (i.e. positive-ignition/compression-ignition, two stroke/four stroke/rotary), - (b) Method of engine fuelling (i.e. single or multi-point fuel injection), - (c) Fuel type (i.e. petrol, diesel), - 2.3.
+Emission control system: - (a) Type of catalytic converter (i. e. oxidation, three-way, heated catalyst, SCR, other), - (b) Type of particulate trap, - (c) Secondary air injection (i.e. with or without), - (d) Exhaust gas recirculation (i.e. with or without), - 2.4.
+OBD parts and functioning:

-- the methods of OBD functional monitoring, malfunction detection and malfunction indication to the vehicle driver.
+the methods of OBD functional monitoring, malfunction detection and malfunction indication to the vehicle driver.